COMPUTER EVOLUTION AND PERFORMANCE

 - Similar or identical operating system: The same basic operating system is available for all family members.
 In some cases, additional features are added to the higher-end members.

-- Increasing speed: The rate of instruction execution increases in going from lower to higher family members.
+- Increase of speed: The rate of instruction execution increases in going from lower to higher family members.

-- Increasing number of I/O ports: The number of I/O ports increases in going from lower to higher family members.
+- Increase the number of I/O ports: The number of I/O ports increases in going from lower to higher family members.

 - Increasing memory size: The size of main memory increases in going from lower to higher family members.